-Although pugs are smart and eager to please, they can be stubborn to train.
+Although pugs are smart in their own way and eager to please, they can be stubborn to train.
 They are often very food motivated dogs so make sure to have lots of treats on hand and be very positive and patient.
 I rescued Kilo at 2 years-old and all he knew was sit.
-Now 3 years later after much love and hard work and many treats, he is crate trained, almost toilet trained and knows over 30 tricks or behaviours.
+Now 4 years later after much love and hard work and many treats, he is crate trained, almost toilet trained and knows over 30 tricks or behaviours.

 If you are a perfectionist and not prepared to put up with the occasional accident or pug crime, a pug may not be perfect for you.
 Many pugs, including Kilo, seem to have selective deafness and do not have a 100% reliable recall.
 I always keep him on a leash out walking.

 Are Pugs Good with Kids

 We often get asked which breeds are good around kids.
 Every dog is different of course, but the pug is a fun-loving robust compact companion dog and if properly trained and socialized, should be great with kids.
 Kids just have to be trained to treat any pet with respect and especially be careful of the pugs’ eyes.
 Pugs can also make amazing therapy dogs for reading programs with kids and in hospitals like the Therapy Pugs and Igor and Zombie.

 Pug Social Life

 We have Pug Chat weekly for Pug Parents on Twitter and meet ups across the US.
 A group of pugs is called a grumble.
 We have a local grumble with monthly meet ups in an off leash park.
 We also have Pug Races at events like Woofstock and regular pug parties for Pug A Lug Pug Rescue.